bonfire-engine/bonfire-engine.github.io/v3.0/doc/tiled_support.md

 ```

-You can manager cache of this too. by defaul it uses `TiledMemoryCacheProvider`.
+You can manage the cache of this too.
+By default, it uses `TiledMemoryCacheProvider`.
 You can create your own cache system only creating a class and extending by `TiledCacheProvider`.

 ## Useful

 You can set `class` in your tile to `above` to render this tile above all components in your game.

-If you need that the all tiles of layer render above all components you can create a `Custom Property` in your layer and create one named `class` with value `above`.
+If you need that all tiles of a layer render above all components you can create a `Custom Property` in your layer and create one named `class` with value `above`.

 You can set `class` in your tile to `dynamicAbove` to render this tile dynamic by Y axis.
 You can set `class` in your Object to `collision`.
-This object will be add in the game with transparency and collision.
+This object will be added in the game with transparency and collision.
 You can set `class` in your ObjectLayer to `collision`.
-All objects of this layer will be add in the game with transparency and collision.
+All objects of this layer will be added in the game with transparency and collision.